Black Swan (film): Plot

-As Nina resumes the Odette tutu and white swan makeup, she hears a knock at her door.
-She opens it to find Lily alive.
-Lily apologizes for the misunderstanding and congratulates her before taking her to leave.
-Confused, Nina sees the mirror is still broken; but the towel she used to mop up the blood is cleanthere is no corpse.
-She looks down and pulls a piece of glass from her abdomen, realizing she stabbed herselfnot Lily.

-Nina dances the final act of the ballet, which ends with Odette throwing herself off a cliff and Nina landing on a mattress.
-The theater erupts in thunderous applause while Thomas, Lily, and the others gather to congratulate Nina, who remains lying on the mattress.
-Thomas sees the blood spreading at her waist and shouts for help.
-He frantically asks Nina what happened to her.
-Nina calmly replies that she was perfect as the screen fades to white.
+In her dressing room, Nina resumes the Odette tutu and white swan makeup, but is interrupted by Lily, who congratulates Nina for her performance.
+Nina sees the mirror is still broken, but all other evidence of the stabbing is gone, including the body.
+She looks down and pulls a piece of glass from her abdomen, realizing she stabbed herself and not Lily.
+Despite her injury, she dances the final act of the ballet with blood gradually seeping through her costume.
+The show ends with her jumping from the set onto a hidden mattress to simulate Odette throwing herself off a cliff.
+Everyone erupts in thunderous applause while Thomas, Lily, and the other dancers gather to congratulate Nina backstage.
+Thomas eventually realizes Nina is bleeding and shouts for help, asking Nina what happened.
+Nina calmly replies: "I felt it.
+Perfect.
+It was perfect", as the screen fades to white.

 Cast

 During the closing credits, the major cast members are credited both as their film characters as well as their corresponding characters from Swan Lake.